kevinmiguet-wm/book-notes/Flying notes/User research.md

 3.

-Using the reviews above, make a list of the most common things that cust
+Using the reviews above, make a list of the most common things that customers like or don't like about this product.
+You should only include things that repeat over and over again in the reviews, write the ones that repeat the most first.

+You should